The Infrared Laser Thermometer Reviews: Best of 2024

 The Maverick LT-04 Infrared Thermometer replaces the LT-03 in their IR lineup.
 Like most other units of this type, it has a laser to assist in pointing the device at the target.

-The display indicates the measured temperature, the min/max temperatures, scale in use (ºF or ºC), battery condition, and laser status (on or off).
+The display indicates the measured temperature, the min/max temperatures, the scale in use (ºF or ºC), the battery condition, and the laser status (on or off).

 The illustration on the instruction sheet also shows a USB and a “cue aware”.
 However, there is no mention of any alarm feature in the text instructions and there is no USB port on the unit.
 Dubious documentation, I suppose?